dhavala/Surprise/doc/source/getting_started.rst

 Command line usage
 ------------------

-Surprise can also be used from the command line, for example:
+idly can also be used from the command line, for example:

 .. code::

-    surprise -algo SVD -params "{'n_epochs': 5, 'verbose': True}" -load-builtin ml-100k -n-folds 3
+    idly -algo SVD -params "{'n_epochs': 5, 'verbose': True}" -load-builtin ml-100k -n-folds 3

 See detailed usage by running:

 .. code::

-    surprise -h
+    idly -h